adam22gary/adam22gary.github.io/README.md

 #
 #Design process:

-Use of Balsamic, pen and paper for wireframe layout, Trello, Brainstorming, http://colormind.io/ for color scheme (which end up being white, black and grey).
-Coding testing Html, Css, JavaScript while pushing to GitHub.
-Production.
+1. Research and Brainstorming
+2. Design wireframe layout
+3. Choose a color scheme and font styles
+4. Collect and resize images
+5. Use of flex box and tables
+6. Protype testing Html, Css and JavaScript
+7. Evaluate the design
+8. Produce final product

 #
 #Wireframes: